The WWF is run at a local level by the following offices...

 - Accounting for climate and sustainability risks in banking & insurance: Ensure that the banking and insurance sectors assess, disclose and mitigate their climate and sustainability-related financial risks.
 WWF engages with the financial European Supervisory Authorities and the European Central Bank to achieve this.
 WWF also supports adapting prudential rules, including capital requirements.

-- Ensuringing meaningful corporate reporting on sustainability issues: WWF continues to work on the Corporate Sustainability Reporting Directive and its European Sustainability Reporting Standards, aiming for an EU regulatory framework that ensures companies and financial institutions properly report their sustainable impacts, risks and opportunities, including at sector-specific level and asset-specific level where relevant.
+- Ensuring meaningful corporate reporting on sustainability issues: WWF continues to work on the Corporate Sustainability Reporting Directive and its European Sustainability Reporting Standards, aiming for an EU regulatory framework that ensures companies and financial institutions properly report their sustainable impacts, risks and opportunities, including at sector-specific level and asset-specific level where relevant.

 Contacts